LIVE SESSION

 Step 5: Create a schedule template

 Once you’ve gathered all the necessary data and information, it’s time to create a schedule template.
-This will include which team members are responsible for which tasks and the estimated time it will take for each task to be completed.
-The schedule will change depending on specifics of the project – for example, if new team members are added or others are unavailable – but will provide a general idea of the path a project will follow to completion.
+Include which team members are responsible for each task, along with the estimated time they'll need to complete it.
+Your schedule will change along with project specifics — for example, if new team members are added or others are unavailable — but this provides a general idea of the path the project will follow to completion.

 Step 6: Reevaluate over time

-Estimated time to completion is an ongoing process for most organizations.
+Estimated time to completion is an ongoing process.
 The more data you collect, the more you understand how your workforce functions and how long it takes to complete projects.
-At the same time, changes to your workforce – like additional headcount or new training initiatives – will change productivity metrics that affect task completion rates.
+Always be ready to factor in changes to your workforce — like additional headcount or new training initiatives — that alter your productivity metrics and affect task completion rates.

 Considerations when estimating time to completion

-To determine how much time it will take to complete a project, you must first understand the project scope and objectives.
-Leaders must develop clear and actionable objectives so all team members understand what needs to be accomplished by when.
+To determine how much time your team needs to complete a project, you must first understand the project scope and objectives.
+Work with your employees to develop clear and actionable objectives — the kind that ensures all team members understand what needs to be accomplished, and when.
 Well-defined scopes are less likely to fall prey to scope creep, which can derail timelines and create unnecessary complications.
-Project managers should consult with all stakeholders to confirm project goals are strategically aligned with organizational priorities.
+In addition, consult with all stakeholders to confirm project goals are strategically aligned with organizational priorities.

-Once the scope of a project is defined, managers must break down tasks and activities.
+Once you define the project scope, break down individual tasks and activities.
 This process, called work breakdown structure (WBS), includes dividing the project into smaller, manageable components.
-This simplifies the process of estimating and clarifies each team member’s responsibilities.
-An effective WBS also fosters better collaboration as team members better understand their roles in the project.
-Make sure each task has an assigned duration based on previous experiences and benchmarks within the organization for consistency and accuracy.
+Use it to simplify your estimate and clarify each team member’s responsibilities.
+This is also the time to assign a duration for each task based on previous experiences and benchmarks.

 Understand employee productivity and efficiency